-Fastpass: Fastpasses are used to enter the Fastpass line present at most lines.
+Fastpass: Fastpasses are used to enter the Fastpass line (if a ride/show offers it).
 The Fastpass line is generally shorter than the Standby line, and access to Fastpasses are completely free-of-charge, so I encourage you to take advantage of them.

 My Disney Experience: My Disney Experience is an app available for iOS and Android.
 The app is extremely helpful, whether you’re using it to check wait times, book a dining reservation, or even book Fastpasses.
 It’s overall an essential app that I highly recommend that you on your visit.

 Extra Magic Hours: Extra Magic Hours are time slots, given to guests staying at select Disney Hotels, in which they can access the park before anyone else.
 These time slots are usually an hour before the park opens or 1-2 hours after the park closes.
 Every day a different park offers the time-slots, Hotel Guests will receive a schedule upon check-in.